danrevah/ngx-pipes/README.md

   $ npm install ngx-pipes --save
   ```

-2. You could either add into your module `imports` the `NgPipesModule` in order to add all of the pipes, Or add a specific module such as `NgArrayPipesModule`, `NgObjectPipesModule`, `NgStringPipesModule`, `NgMathPipesModule` or `NgBooleanPipesModule`.
+2. You could either add into your module `imports` the `NgPipesModule` in order to add all of the pipes, Or add a specific module such as `NgArrayPipesModule`, `NgObjectPipesModule`, `NgStringPipesModule`, `NgMathPipesModule`, `NgBooleanPipesModule` or `NgUrlPipesModule`.

   ```typescript
   import {NgPipesModule} from 'ngx-pipes';